“Bite my laughters, drink my tears. Pore into me, volumes, spell me stark and spill me swooning, I just don’t

-The plan for this six-week is Salon is NOT to read the whole shebang–but to START (one book group in Boston has been reading this for 18 YEARS, just for ex.).
-We will practice slow reading–and for this one, I want to pay attention to what the book requires of us: 10 pages a week?
+The plan for this six-week is Salon is NOT to read the whole shebang– but to START (one book group in Boston has been reading this for 18 YEARS, just for ex.).
+We will practice slow reading–and for this one, I want to pay attention to what the book requires of us: Five pages a week?
 One?
-And if we are fired up to connote, continue we will– six weeks at a time.
+And if we are fired up to connote, continue we will– six to nine week sessions at a time.
 The practice, as we developed it, had each reader responsible for a section– approx. 20 lines– and they brought some insights as well as a reading of the section to our meeting.

 According to Margot Norris (whose introduction I am using as a buoy), it is not important to learn what the work is about.
 What it is about is the form itself–and the nature of indeterminacy that punctuates all of our communication and artistic renderings.
 As Joyce had started in Ulysses, the Wake continues to probe the looseness of identity.
 We don’t get to fix the characters– not even their names– but instead are offered shifting personas rendered through the prism of the dreaming mind, the quest for origins, the paradigms of myth and archetype, the fluidity of water…all this in a constant play of language: puzzles, riddles, puns, historical allusions re-imagined in language that tilts towards children’s rhymes.
 If you have a sense of playfulness and are ready to let loose and run, come along to the Anna Livia with us….

 Just to get you started, the first line: